 Gum Arabic is a resin with little scent of its own that creates a mucilage when powdered and added to water.
 As such, it is added to incense blends as a binder at about 5-10%.
 Alone... more

-Labdanum, or rock rose, is the resin from an evergreen shrub.
-It is a sweet, warm, honey-floral scent similar to davana, with strong Sun energy.
-It is a main ingredient in chypre, and... more
+Labdanum, or rock rose, is the resin from an evergreen Mediterranean shrub.
+It is a sweet, warm, balsamic-floral scent and has been used a replacement for ambergris.
+The soft resin is... more

 Known as sweet myrrh, opoponax has none of the burnt rubber scent associated with low quality myrrh.
 Opoponax is associated with the Scorpio/Mars/Pluto complex of sex and death.
 Use... more